ovrocaltech/ovro-alert/README.md

 # ovro-alert
-Code and services for sending, receiving, and using astronomical alerts.
+Code and services for sending, receiving, and using astronomical alerts at OVRO.

 Alert scenarios:
 - CHIME/FRB to DSA-110 -- Identify co-detections of non-repeating FRBs and alert to new repeating FRBs from CHIME